Jason-Philip/Looking-at-stars/README.md

 ### Code

+-   The README.md is based off a template from code Institute.

 -   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.